hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

     valid_frame.to_csv(f"{data_root}/csv_file/valid.csv", index=False)
 ```

-Here get_all_items, mkdir are two supported functions (defined in `utils.py` file) which help us to find all items in a given folder and make new folder.
+Here `get_all_items`, `mkdir` are two supported functions (defined in `utils.py` file) that help us to find all items in a given folder and make a new folder.

-Once we have data frame, we can pass to define the dataset.
+Once we have the data frame, we can go to define the dataset.

 ## 3. Define DataLoader

 In this part we will do the following:

 - Get lists of images and masks
-- Define Dataloader with input be a list of images and masks and output be list of image batchs which is fed into the model.
+- Define Dataloader with input being a list of images and masks and output be list of image batchs which being fed into the model.
 More precisely:
   - Decode images and masks (read images and masks)
   - Transform data
-  - Batch the augumented data.
+  - Batch the augmented data.

-Before going to the next part, let's talk about avantages of using tf.data for dataloader pipeline.
+Before going to the next part, let's talk about the advantages of using tf.data for the data loader pipeline.

-The main feature of next part is the dataloader.
-We use the tensorflow.data to load the dataset instead of using `Sequence` of keras (keras.Sequence).
-In fact we can also combine `tf.data` and `keras.Sequence`.
-In this tutorial, we focus on how to load data by `tf.data`.
+The main feature of the next part is the data loader.
+We use the `tensorflow.data` (tf.data) to load the dataset instead of using Sequence Keras (keras.Sequence).
+In fact, we can also combine `tf.data` and `keras.Sequence`.
+In this tutorial, we focus on how to load data by tf.data.

 Here is the pipeline loader of tf.data:
 - Read data from a csv file